-Before touching the deposit While touching the deposit Image: Before and while touching the deposit at the investigation of Unit 2 Regarding retrieval of fuel debris, toward starting the trial retrieval of Unit 2 fuel debris scheduled in 2021, retrieval equipment is being developed in the UK.
-However, development in the UK has been delayed due to the spreading COVID-19.
-To avoid further delay, it was decided that among the performance verification test and others planned in the UK, those that may be conducted in Japan will be relocated to Japan.
-In June 2021, an operation test and assembly verification test with the enclosure were completed in the UK.
-Toward the trial retrieval, efforts will continue with safety first to minimize the process delay within almost one year.
-In the trial retrieval plan, a robot arm will be used to access the PCV, obstacles inside the PCV will be removed by the cutting equipment and powder fuel debris will be collected by metal-brush type adhering equipment or vacuum-container type suction equipment.
+Image: Before and while touching the deposit at the investigation of Unit 2 Regarding retrieval of fuel debris, In the trial retrieval plan, a robot arm will be used to access the PCV, obstacles inside the PCV will be removed by the cutting equipment and powder fuel debris will be collected by metal-brush type adhering equipment or vacuum-container type suction equipment.
 For remotely operated work in a severe environment with high exposure to radiation and within a confined space, tests and training will be implemented using a realistic mock-up in advance and work will be implemented steadily with safety first.
 Fuel debris retrieved from the trial will be placed in closed metal transportation casks to be transported to the existing analysis facility.
-During the period April 2-16, 2019, a water injection reduction test (STEP 1) was conducted.
+Equipment for the Unit 2 trial fuel debris retrieval, which had been developed in the UK, arrived in Japan on July 10 and a domestic factory (in Kobe) on July 12.
+Subsequently, performance verification tests in Japan will be conducted.
+At the same time, operation training started.
+To learn the skills required to remotely operate the robot, nine staff members of the Fukushima Daiichi NPS were dispatched to Mitsubishi Heavy Industries, Ltd. from July 1.
+During the period April 2-16, 2019, a water injection reduction test was conducted.
 Through this test, the water injection rate into the reactor was temporarily changed for check the temperature variation, in order to take the heat release in the air into consideration.
-When the water injection rate was changed from 3.0 to 1.5 m3/h, the maximum temperature increase at the RPV bottom was up by 5°C from about 20°C at the test start.
-It was confirmed that the overall temperature variation, including other parameters, was almost within predictions.
-To optimize the emergency response procedures, a test (STEP 2) involving temporarily suspending water injection to the reactor (3.0 to 0.0 m3/h) was completed on May 24, 2019).
+As a result, it was confirmed that the overall temperature variation, including other parameters, was almost within predictions.
+Furthermore on May 24, 2019, to optimize the emergency response procedures, a test involving temporarily suspending water injection to the reactor was completed.
 The graph below shows the changes in RPV bottom temperature during the test to suspend water injection to the reactor.
-The test confirmed that the temperature increase rate at the RPV bottom was at the same level of 0.2° C/h or less as predicted and that the temperatures at the RPV bottom and inside the PCV during the test also varied almost within expectations.
+The test confirmed that the temperature increase rate at the RPV bottom was at the same level of 0.2°C/h or less as predicted and that the temperatures at the RPV bottom and inside the PCV during the test also varied almost within expectations.
 No abnormality was detected in other parameters such as the dust density.
-The difference between the prediction data and the test data and the behavior variation depending on the location where the thermometer was installed will be evaluated to utilize the results in optimizing emergency response procedures.

-(4) Unit 3 In 28 February, 2021, removal of 566 fuel assemblies remaining in the spent fuel pool was completed.
+Figure.
+Changes in PRV bottom temperature during the test to suspend water injection (4) Unit 3 In 28 February, 2021, removal of 566 fuel assemblies remaining in the spent fuel pool was completed.
 As the top floor of the Unit 3 Reactor Building, where the spent fuel pool was located, was in a high-dose environment, fuel assemblies were removed by remote operation.
 Despite various problems encountered during work, partner companies and TEPCO collaborated on an ongoing basis to improve matters and subsequently finished the planned work.